Guaranteed Installment Agreement: When & How To Request

 - You owe $10,000 or less (excluding interest and penalties).

-- Your spouse and you (if filing jointly) have filed all your tax returns from the last six years.
-Furthermore, you paid all your taxes on time.
+- Your spouse and you (if filing jointly) have filed all your tax returns from the last five years.

 - Agree to pay the balance within three years or by the CSED if sooner.